mqnc/gestalt-motion-planner/readme.md

 The method `simplify_path` checks if a direct linear motion (in joint space) from the start to the end is possible.
 If so, it discards all intermediate waypoints.
 If not, it recursively calls itself on the first half and the last half of the waypoint list.
 The always true base case is if the to-be-checked waypoints are neighbors anyway.
 This scheme was chosen as a compromise between coverage and performance, as checking for shortcuts between each waypoint pair scales badly with the number of waypoints.

+The method `cut_corners` attempts to find little shortcuts.
+For each waypoint, it creates a little helper point before and after it (along the original trajectory) and attempts to connect them directly.
+There was often the situation that a small obstacle caused two very far joint motions with a very sharp corner in between, this method is a mitigation strategy.

 The method `tighten_path` iterates through a list of waypoints and tries to bring each waypoint closer to the average of its neighbors, while continuously making sure that no collisions are introduced.
 This can be pictured as threading a rubber band through all waypoints and tightening it, so that the path gets shorter while tightly curving around collisions.
 Since `plan_path` usually results in very zigzagish paths, this method is already built in if you set the `tighten` parameter in `plan_path` to `true`.

 Finally, you can lay a smooth curve through a list of waypoints, using `smoothen_path`.
 It creates a spline through the waypoints while making sure that no new collisions are introduced.